I bring together computer science and immunology to build data-driven medical diagnostics.

 My team at Stanford is building a new type of medical diagnostic that reads your immune system's record of disease exposures to monitor for illness.
 It's based on DNA sequencing and machine learning.

 I built the team during my computer science PhD program, where I'm advised by Anshul Kundaje and Scott Boyd and supported by fellowships from NSF and Stanford.

-I've led engineering teams to ship and grow products to tens of thousands of users.
+I've led engineering teams to launch and grow products to tens of thousands of users.

 Full-stack software engineering

 Reading the immune system's records to diagnose disease

 The clinical diagnostic toolkit makes little use of our built-in surveillance and defense system — but analyzing the immune system could unlock precision tracking for complex diseases that are hard to diagnose today.

 The research team I built at Stanford develops machine learning algorithms to decipher how our immune system reacts to disease exposures.
 The way B cells and T cells reconfigure their collections of “pattern matching” receptors when we get sick can reveal what exactly we're sick with.
 Our recent proof of concept shows how this approach can reliably distinguish diseases and teach us about the biology.